wiwing/ROS.NET/README.md

 ## Experimental Fork of ROS.NET for .NET Core 1.1 maintained by Xamla

-This fork is a modified version of ROS.NET that builds and runs on Windows and Linux with .NET Core SDK installed.
-Beside of changes required to compile the solution for .NET core the project was completely restructured (e.g. folder structure, assembly names).
-A couple of bugs were fixed and offenive exception messagess and comments of the original implementation wre replaced by more serious versions.
+This fork is a modified version of ROS.NET that builds and runs on Windows and Linux with .NET Core 1.1 SDK installed.
+Beside changes required to compile the solution for .NET core the project was completely restructured (e.g. folder structure, assembly names).
+A couple of bugs were fixed and offensive exception messages and comments of the original implementation were replaced by more serious ones.

 ## .NET Core 1.1 Build Instructions

 1. `cd YAMLParser`
 2. `dotnet restore`
 3. `dotnet build`
-4. `dotnet run -- Debug <YourPathToSolutionRoot>` (ignore Build FAILED message but verify that `../Messages/Messages.dll` exists)
+4. `dotnet run -- Debug <YourPathToSolutionRoot>`
 5. `cd ..`
 5. `dotnet restore Uml.Robotics.Ros.sln`
 6. `dotnet build Uml.Robotics.Ros.sln` (build should succeed now)